dansmyers/IntroToCS-2020/Challenge_Projects/2-Project_Euler.md

 ```

-This could work, but is inefficient because it keeps evaluating the same combinations over and over again.
+This could work, but is inefficient because it has to evaluate 1000 * 1000 * 1000 combinations.
+It also wastes time evaluating combinations that can't possible by correct, like 1-1-1, and evaluates the same combinations of `a` and `b` multiple times.

 Can you simplify the loops?
 Maybe you don't need a dedicated loop for `c`?

 ### Longest Collatz Sequence (Problem 14)